 “We have enough division in our denomination without the instability of our foundational confessional document,” said Chelsea McReynolds, the pastor’s wife and women’s ministry leader at Chandler (Okla.)
 Southern Baptist Church.
 “If it is too easy to amend, our core doctrines could shift based on temporary trends or majority whims.
 Such fluidity could cause confusion among church members and undermine the theological foundations built by our forefathers.”

-SBC messengers in Dallas next June will receive a recommendation from the Convention’s Executive Committee (EC) to give the first of two required approvals to stiffen requirements for amending the BF&M, Southern Baptists’ confession of faith.
+SBC messengers in Dallas next June will receive a recommendation from the convention’s Executive Committee (EC) to give the first of two required approvals to stiffen requirements for amending the BF&M, Southern Baptists’ confession of faith.
 The EC voted Sept.
-17 to recommend that messengers amend the SBC Constitution to require two-thirds votes at two consecutive SBC annual meetings to amend the BF&M — the same requirement that exists for amending the SBC constitution.
+17 to recommend that messengers amend the SBC Constitution to require two-thirds votes at two consecutive SBC annual meetings to amend the BF&M — the same requirement that exists for amending the SBC Constitution.

 Two actions at the 2024 SBC annual meeting in Indianapolis spurred the EC to consider BF&M amendments.
-One was McReynolds’ motion that the Convention require a two-thirds majority for all BF&M alterations.
-The other was a recommendation from the Convention’s ad hoc Cooperation Group that “edits or amendments to The Baptist Faith & Message follow the same process as amendments to the Constitution (two-thirds vote, two consecutive years).”
+One was McReynolds’ motion that the convention require a two-thirds majority for all BF&M alterations.
+The other was a recommendation from the convention’s ad hoc Cooperation Group that “edits or amendments to The Baptist Faith & Message follow the same process as amendments to the constitution (two-thirds vote, two consecutive years).”

 Southern Baptists began discussing the process for BF&M amendments following a 2023 edit to the confession of faith that some viewed as hasty.
 That year, messenger Jared Cornutt, pastor of North Shelby Baptist Church in Birmingham, Ala., moved that the terms “elder” and “overseer” be listed as synonyms for pastor in Article 6.
 The Committee on Order of Business believed the motion’s wording required that they schedule it for debate during that very meeting.
 They did, and messengers voted to amend the BF&M as Cornutt suggested during the meeting’s final session on Wednesday afternoon.